cfgauss/r-novice-gapminder/_episodes/06-data-frames.md

 ### Subsetting Data Frames

-Remember the data frames are lists underneath the hood, so similar rules apply.
-However they are also two dimensional objects:
+Remember that data frames are lists of vectors.
+Similarly to how we subsetted vectors, using the `[` operator with one argument will extract one element from our list.

-`[` with one argument will act the same was as for lists, where each list element corresponds to a column.
-The resulting object will be a list:
+In this case, our elements are vectors, so the `[` operator will return a list of vectors, the columns of our data frame.

 ~~~